savagerunderscorelex/madlibsgonemad/logs.md

 4:59PM Finished adding all of the result variables

 5:45 PM Finished coding the part of the function which inserts the form input values into the paragraph's blanks

+5:55 PM I updated the Mad Lib 2 form to specify that the nouns are supposed to be plural nouns (I forgot to do this).
+Also I tested out my mad libs, they're working great :)!!! just one more to go!

+??
+Also added the js code for the cover layer and the paragraphs + commit